plotly/public-health/tutorials/ebola-outbreaks.md

 ![Text](../screencasts/ebola-outbreaks/dashboard/text.png)

 In *Layout*, you have the option of setting the page layout as either a dashboard or a report.
 Here, we'll leave it as the default dashboard setting.
 The last settings category, *Filter*, provides you with the option to enable or disable the Search Bar or the Crossfilter feature.
-For this tutorial, enable both the *Search Bar* and the **Crossfilter** feature by selecting **enable** (for more information about this feature see the next section).
+For this tutorial, enable both the *Search Bar* and the **Crossfilter** feature by selecting **Enable** (for more information about this feature see the next section).

 ![Filter](../screencasts/ebola-outbreaks/dashboard/filter.png)